Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 		</ul>
 	{/exp:modl_giving_impact:opportunity_form}

+## Hooks

+### Opportuntity Form

+	gi_opportunity_return_data()

+Once the Giving Opportunity form noted above is successfully processed you can access an array that includes the full API result for that specific opportunity created.

 ## Changelog
+- 08202013 - Version 2.2.4 - update to include `gi_opportunity_return_data()` hook.
 - 08152013 - Version 2.2.3
 	- Update to opportunity form generation.
 	- __IMPORTANT - form method has changed to `opportunity_form` from `create_opportunity` please update your templates!__